sarahcrozier/Credit_Risk_Analysis/README.md

 ![RandomOverSampler Results](Images/EasyEnsamble.png)

 # Summary
-* None of the modeles are perfect.
-They are correctly precision
+* None of the modeles work perfectly to predict who would be a high-risk client.
+The RandomForestClassifier and the EasyEnsambleClassifer have excellent precision and recall to predict low-risk clients, but not high-risk clients.

+* To further understand and find a model that would work, we would need to further analysis the data to see how many high-risk samples are in our data set and if it is the reason for the low precision scores.